lvxhnat/pyetfdb-scraper/CONTRIBUTING.md

 # Contributing
-We always welcome contributions to help make DataHub better.
+We always welcome contributions to help make the repo better.
 Take a moment to read this document if you would like to contribute.

 ## Dev Mode